hahahahacker2009/SystemMELTDOWN/README.md

 # Please support me by joining this Discord Server:
 https://discord.gg/ttvxEC8dMw

-# This project has been stopped.
-Only the legacy version are updated.
+# Note: Only the legacy version are now updated.

 If you want to contribute to the project, mail: hahahahacker2009@outlook.com